JHotterbeekx/hotterbeekx.nl/src/pages/blog/2019-04-06-lets-build-a-chrome-extension/index.md

 There is only one thing left to do, and that is publishing your amazing `Make it rain(bow)` extension.
 Let's walk through the steps.

 - Create a zip file that contains all the files you've made.
 So the `manifest.json`, the `background.js` and all the icons should be in there.
-- Go to https://chrome.google.com/webstore/devconsole/ and sign in with your google account.
+- Go to [Google dev console](https://chrome.google.com/webstore/devconsole/) and sign in with your google account.

 ![Signup](img/05.signup.png)